The Keith Haring Nurse Practitioner Postgraduate Fellowship in LGBTQ+ Health - Callen-Lorde

 Program goals:

-• Increase the number of LGBTQ+ sensitive primary care providers and increase access to LGBTQ+ care that is comprehensive, anti-racist, team-based, patient-centered, coordinated, accessible, high quality and safe.
+• Increase the number of LGBTQ+ sensitive primary care providers and increase access to LGBTQ+ care that is comprehensive, team-based, patient-centered, coordinated, accessible, high quality and safe.

 • Increase primary care workforce retention through improving confidence, capability and job satisfaction.